mezzio/mezzio/docs/book/reference/cli-tooling.md

 ## Detect usage of legacy error middleware

 - Since 2.0.
-- Deprecated since zend-expressive-tooling 0.4.0; see the [Expressive CLI tool section above](#expressive-command-line-tool).
+- Deprecated since mezzio-tooling 0.4.0; see the [Mezzio CLI tool section above](#mezzio-command-line-tool).

-When upgrading to version 2.0, you will also receive an upgrade to zendframework/zend-stratigility 2.0.
-That version eliminates what was known as "error middleware", middleware that either implemented `Zend\Stratigility\ErrorMiddlewareInterface`, or duck-typed it by implementing the signature `function ($error, $request, $response, callable $next)`.
+When upgrading to version 2.0, you will also receive an upgrade to laminas/laminas-stratigility 2.0.
+That version eliminates what was known as "error middleware", middleware that either implemented `Laminas\Stratigility\ErrorMiddlewareInterface`, or duck-typed it by implementing the signature `function ($error, $request, $response, callable $next)`.

-Such "error middleware" allowed other middleware to invoke the `$next` argument with an additional, third argument representing an error condition; when that occurred, Stratigility/Expressive would start iterating through error middleware until one was able to return a response.
+Such "error middleware" allowed other middleware to invoke the `$next` argument with an additional, third argument representing an error condition; when that occurred, Stratigility/Mezzio would start iterating through error middleware until one was able to return a response.
 Each would receive the error as the first argument, and determine how to act upon it.